Autologous Stem Cell Transplant Photo Journal #2

 Coming Back Up

-posted by Scott in
+Posted by Scott in

-Hospital Stay, Counts, Chemo Round 5, on Thursday, February 15.
+Chemo Round 5, Counts, Hospital Stay, on Friday, February 16.
 2007 at

 Asher had an ANC of 140 today.
 The one oncologist I talked to wasn't expecting him to be showing progress so soon.
 In fact, two days ago, he said he'd expect Asher to hit ANC 250 next Wednesday.
 Not sure why he had thought that.